gem-gurjotsingh/DepartmentalStoreCrud/README.md

 ## Requirements

-- Java 8 or higher
+- Java 11 or higher
-- MySQL server 5.7 or higher
+- MySQL server 8 or higher

 ## Features

 1. Product Inventory
    - Stores information about products, including ID, description, name, price, expiry, count, and availability.
    - Allows updating the inventory count and availability.
+   - Search for a product by its name.
+   - Add product info via excel.
 2. Customer
    - Stores customer details such as ID, full name, address, and contact number.
+   - Email and contact validation with regex.
 3. Order
    - Tracks orders with information like order ID, product ID, customer ID, order timestamp, and quantity.
-   - Supports placing orders for products, including backorders when inventory count is zero or availability is false.
+   - Supports placing orders for products, and also placing them as backorders when inventory count is zero or availability is false.
 4. Backorders
    - Keeps a record of orders for products that are currently unavailable.
-   - Allows prioritization of delivery for backorders.
+   - Backorders are removed when product quantity gets sufficient via cronjob.

 ## Technologies